kennytilton/MatrixJS/README.md

 # Matrix
 > ma·trix ˈmātriks *noun* an environment in which something else takes form. *Origin:* Latin, female animal used for breeding, parent plant, from *matr-*, *mater*

-Welcome to Matrix, a family of simple but expressive and efficient web and mobile development frameworks.
+Welcome to Matrix, a family of simple but expressive and efficient web development frameworks.
 Current variants exist for [Javascript](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) and [ClojureScript](https://github.com/kennytilton/MatrixJS/tree/master/cljs/matrix).
 Follow those links to TodoMVC implementations built with each.
 All frameworks are driven usefully by JS/CLJS ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.

-A React Native incarnation is being explored.

 #### A quick note on the name
 Forget the movie.
 In the movie, the Matrix harnessed humans to suck energy from them.
 Not nice.
 In English, a matrix provides the conditions for new things to come to life.
 Nice!

 The dataflow component of this library drives a proxy web page that continuously, transparently, and incrementally builds and responds to an actual browser page.
 It brings our code to life.
 Hence, "Matrix".

-### Distinguishing Features
+### Key Features
 Let us look at the key features of MatrixJS, the most interesting being the dataflow component.

 > Two kindred frameworks also feature powerful dataflow components: [binding.Scala](https://github.com/ThoughtWorksInc/todo) and [Hoplon/Javelin](https://github.com/lynaghk/todoFRP/tree/master/todo/javelin).